soxueren/atsd/api/network/series.md

 > If the numeric observation was not specified for the text value with the same metric name, it is set to `NaN` (not a number).

-> If time fields `d/s/ms` are omitted, the values are inserted with the current server time.
+> If time fields `d, s, and ms` are omitted, the values are inserted with the current server time.

 ### ABNF Syntax